IntersectMBO/governance-actions/mainnet/2025-10-01-ppu-part1/metadata.jsonld.md

 ### Consistency with PARAM-04a

 `maxBlockExecutionUnits[memory]` is a critical system parameter.
-The off-chain proposal was [published](XX) on 2025-XX-XX.
 It does not relate to a Severity 1 or Severity 2 network issue, so the guardrail cannot be relaxed.
+The [original proposal "PCP003"](https://forum.cardano.org/t/pcp-003-max-tx-ex-mem-pilanningham/125506/26) was [discussed](https://forum.cardano.org/c/governance/parameters-committee-updates/220) throughout the year in the open Parameter Committee Tri-Weekly and the intent to propose the change on-chain was specifically [published off-chain](https://forum.cardano.org/t/intention-to-changeplutus-script-memory-unit-limits-maxtxexecutionunits-memory-and-maxblockexecutionunits-memory/147270) on 2025-07-07 as per the guardrail's requiremenet of a 3 month notice period.

 ### Consistency with NETWORK-01